M16 rifle: Magazines

 The M16's magazine was meant to be a lightweight, disposable item.
 As such, it is made of pressed/stamped aluminum and was not designed to be durable.
 The M16 originally used a 20-round magazine which was later replaced by a bent 30-round design.
 As a result, the magazine follower tends to rock or tilt, causing malfunctions.
-Many non-U.S. and commercial magazines have been developed to effectively mitigate these shortcomings (e.g., H&K's all-stainless-steel magazine, Magpul's polymer P-MAG, etc.).
+Many non-U.S. and commercial magazines have been developed to effectively mitigate these shortcomings, e.g., Heckler & Koch's all-stainless-steel "High-Reliability" magazine, Magpul's polymer P-MAG and E-MAG, etc.

 Production of the 30-round magazine started late 1967 but did not fully replace the 20-round magazine until the mid-1970s.
 Standard USGI aluminum 30-round M16 magazines weigh 0.11 kg empty and are 7.1 in long.
 The newer plastic magazines are about a half-inch longer.
 The newer steel magazines are about 0.5-inch longer and four ounces heavier.
 The M16's magazine has become the unofficial NATO STANAG magazine and is currently used by many Western nations, in numerous weapon systems.

-In 2009, the U.S. Military began fielding an "improved magazine" identified by a tan-colored follower.
+In 2009, the U.S. military began fielding an "improved magazine" identified by a tan-colored follower.
 "The new follower incorporates an extended rear leg and modified bullet protrusion for improved round stacking and orientation.
 The self-leveling/anti-tilt follower minimizes jamming while a wider spring coil profile creates even force distribution.
 The performance gains have not added weight or cost to the magazines."

-In July 2016, the U.S. Army introduced another improvement, the new Enhanced Performance Magazine, which it says will result in a 300% increase in reliability in the M4 Carbine.
+In July 2016, the U.S. Army introduced another improvement, the new Enhanced Performance Magazine, which it says will result in a 300% increase in reliability in the M4 carbine.
 Developed by the United States Army Armament Research, Development and Engineering Center and the Army Research Laboratory in 2013, it is tan colored with blue follower to distinguish it from earlier, incompatible magazines.